John Quinn (collector): Biography

 After graduating from the University of Michigan and Georgetown University Law School, followed by a degree in international relations from Harvard University, Quinn became a successful New York lawyer, getting involved in New York’s Tammany Hall politics, but when his candidate did not get the nomination at the 1912 Democratic National Convention he became disgusted with the whole system and became an art patron, art collector, and collector of manuscripts.

-By 1910, Quinn’s tastes in art had become more worldly.
+John Quinn is named as buyer of three works sold in 1911 from the collection of newspaper publisher William MacKay Laffan.
+His taste was conservative and expensive: a painting of the Christ with Joseph and Mary by seventeenth-century Spaniard Alonso Cano; an Italian triptych of the Virgin with St. Sebastian and St. Roch, attributed to the Ferrarese Master of 1514; a Dutch triptych 'Adoration of the Kings' which more recently is attributed to the Master of 1518 but was sold to Quinn as a work by Lucas van Leyden (1494-1533).
+In time, Quinn’s tastes in art became more worldly.
 Naturalistic portraits and loosely painted landscapes by English, Welsh and Irish artists were only the foundation of his collection.
 As the second decade of the 20th century began, his interests shifted across the English Channel to works by Manet, Camille Pissarro, and Pierre Puvis de Chavannes.
+He was the patron of artist Gwen John, supporting her financially from 1911 until his death.
+He bought most of the works that she sold.
 He began to buy traditional paintings, drawings, sculpture, and decorative art from China and Japan.
 His French adviser for Post-Impressionist art was Henri-Pierre Roche, who later wrote the novel Jules et Jim.
 Quinn and Roche worked together to develop the famous 1913 Armory Show.